 Anthropocene Alliance is committed to combating climate change and conserving the earth’s environment.
 That environment is shared by more than 8 million animal species in addition to humans, and its protection must therefore also mean animal protection.

 More than 9 billion animals are killed for food every year in the U.S. alone.
 Animal agriculture contributes up to 30% of global greenhouse gasses.
 Only by cultivating a politics and ethics of care toward all sentient beings can humans hope to create a just and sustainable world.
-That’s why we will soon be launching Vegan Power, an initiative to promote a vegan or plant based diet.
-We aim to bring vegans together to advocate for better access to plant-based foods in schools, hospitals, restaurants and markets, and for a more ethical, healthy and sustainable food system.
+That’s why we have launched VGNPWR (Vegan Power), an initiative to put vegans in their place: at the head of the campaign for a just and sustainable world!

 - train and support existing vegan groups around the country to help them advocate for more and better plant based foods in restaurants, schools and hospitals.

 - act as a liaison between vegan groups and national environmental organization.